 Ongoing Advancements in the Field of Composite Materials

 Brighton Science (formerly BTG Labs) maintains an important connection to CMH-17, the Composite Materials Handbook.
-Brighton Science's special connection began in 2004 when Giles Dillingham, Founder and Chief Scientist read that CMH-17 declared surface preparation as the number 1 problem in manufacturing implementation.
+Brighton Science's special connection began in 2004 when Giles Dillingham, Founder and Chief Scientist, read that CMH-17 declared surface preparation as the number 1 problem in manufacturing implementation.
 This promoted a lack of trust in adhesive bonding.
 Thus, a way to monitor, measure, and maintain surface processes began to take shape.

 From this need, Brighton Science developed an innovative technology that would quickly grow and be utilized in the largest manufacturing sites across the globe.
-Today, Surface Analyst™ technology provides a way to confidently measure and monitor surface sensitive processes.
-At Brighton Science, we continue to evolve our technology every day and resources such as CMH-17 help move us forward.
+Today, Surface Analyst™ technology provides a way to confidently measure and monitor surface-sensitive processes.
+At Brighton Science, we continue to evolve our technology every day, and resources such as CMH-17 help move us forward.

 CMH-17 is a handbook that creates, publishes, and maintains proven and reliable information and standards on composite development, utilization, and manufacturing.
-This group of high-qualified professionals provide the standards and guidance necessary to design and fabricate high-quality products from composite materials.
+This group of high-qualified professionals provides the standards and guidance necessary to design and fabricate high-quality products from composite materials.

 - Lack of trust in adhesive bonding

 - Absence of standards

 These issues are interconnected.
 The lack of trust comes from a lack of standards and reliable methods to monitor surface quality and processes.